sijial430/pokecatch/web/README.md

-# Pokemon Catch Game - Web Version
+# PokeCatch Game - Web Version

-This is the web version of the Pokemon Catch Game, implemented using HTML5, CSS, and JavaScript.
+This is the web version of the Pokemon Catching Game, implemented using HTML5, CSS, and JavaScript.

 ## How to Play